pingcap/docs/tidb-cloud/serverless-driver-node-example.md

 ## Step 2.
 Use the serverless driver

-The serverless driver supports both CommonJS and ESM modules.
-The following steps take the usage of the ESM module as an example.
+The serverless driver supports both CommonJS and ES modules.
+The following steps take the usage of the ES module as an example.

 1. On the overview page of your TiDB Cloud Serverless cluster, click **Connect** in the upper-right corner, and then get the connection string for your database from the displayed dialog.
 The connection string looks like this: